-- In 2017, benefits and administrative expenses of the combined trust funds are first expected to exceed tax income; to continue full payment of scheduled benefits, the program would have to begin drawing upon trust fund assets, although initially it would be sufficient to draw only on current interest income. - In 2027, the amount needed to continue full payment of benefits and administrative expenses is expected to exceed tax receipts plus interest on the assets, thus requiring redemption of securities held in the trust funds and drawing down the dollar level of combined trust fund assets. - In 2041, the combined trust funds are expected to become exhausted that is, all accumulated assets are used up-and tax income alone would not be sufficient to pay benefits in full.
-At the time of trust fund exhaustion, continuing tax income would be sufficient to pay 78 percent of the cost for benefits scheduled under current law.

-- These key dates are the same as the corresponding dates in the 2007 trustees' report. - In 2082, the 75th projection year, the shortfall of tax income would be 4.20 percent of payroll, allowing payment of 75 percent of the cost for scheduled benefits.
-This shortfall is a full 1 percentage point smaller than the shortfall of 5.20 percent of payroll estimated for 2081 in the 2007 report, which would have only allowed for payment of roughly 70 percent of the cost for scheduled benefits.
-As indicated in the 2008 report, this improvement is principally the result of changes in methods and assumptions used to project immigration.
+- In 2027, the amount needed to continue full payment of benefits and administrative expenses is expected to exceed tax receipts plus interest on the assets, thus requiring redemption of securities held in the trust funds and drawing down the dollar level of trust fund assets. - In 2041, the Social Security trust funds are expected to become exhausted that is, all accumulated assets are used up-and tax income alone would not be sufficient to pay benefits in full.
+At the time of trust fund exhaustion, continuing tax income would be sufficient to pay 75 percent of the cost for benefits scheduled in current law. - The 2017 and 2027 key dates are the same as the corresponding dates in the 2006 trustees' report, but the 2041 trust fund exhaustion date is one year later than indicated in the 2006 report. - In 2081, the 75th projection year, the shortfall of tax income would be 5.20 percent of payroll, allowing payment of 70 percent of the cost for scheduled benefits.
+This shortfall is smaller than the shortfall of 5.38 percent of payroll estimated for 2080 in the 2006 report, which would have also allowed for payment of roughly 70 percent of the cost for scheduled benefits.